ToxicFrog/doom-mods/gun-bonsai/README.md

 ### Scavenge Blood

 Killing an enemy drops a health bonus worth 1 point per level (×10 for boss kills).
-This is capped at 100, raised to 200 at level 2.
+This is capped at 100% of your normal max health, raised to 200% at level 2.

 ### Scavenge Lead